 Secondly, an organization will need to identify and take into account the needs and expectations of the 'interested parties' relevant to their OH&S management system.
-This is far more prominent than in OHSAS 18001:2007 explicitly referring to workers, with other interested parties including customers, owners, clients and visitors.
+This is far more prominent than in OHSAS 18001:2007 and includes its workers, as well as other people such as customers, owners, clients and visitors.